wrighted/pengullama/README.md

 I will use this data to train my model, but first I need to think about how to format the data.

-Before now, I was using the following format:
+Before now, I was using the following format (as detailed above):

 ```
 ### Instruction: (Commit message)